Updated as of September 13, 2018

 Dr. Francis Wardle, Director (Colorado Chapter)

 Dr. Francis Wardle is a Professor of Education at the University of Phoenix in Colorado and online.
 In his role, Dr. Wardle has taught graduate-level courses in Counselor Education, Educational Administration and Educational Leadership.
 Dr. Wardle graduated with a B.S. in Art Education from the Pennsylvania State University.
 He graduated with a M.S. in Cultural and Philosophical Foundation of Education from the University of Wisconsin-Milwaukee and a Ph.D. in Curriculum and Instruction with a specialty in Early Childhood Education from the University of Kansas.
 Dr. Wardle is also trained and has participated in workshops on ADA, sexual harassment policies, grant writing, research ethics, diversity, coaching and training, children with special needs, working with parents, administering volunteer organizations, federal regulations, international education, not-for-profit organizations and management.
 Dr. Wardle published the journal article, "Adding to Our View of Early Childhood Multicultural Education" in Childhood Education in August 2018.
+He further wrote the book, Oh Boy!
+Strategies for Teaching Boys in Early Childhood, in December 2018 about the struggles young boys have in early childhood programs and elementary schools.

 Dr. Ashish Abraham (Virginia)